robovm/robovm-docs/en/advanced-topics/hacking.md

 Next, we need to wire up all the projects and JARs as dependencies of our plugin project.

 1. Right-click the plugin UI project, select *Properties*
-2. In the side-bar, select *Java Build Path*, then select the *Libraries* tab
+2. In the side-bar, select *Java Build Path*, then select the *Libraries* tab.
-3. Remove all JARs except for the *commons-compress.jar*
+3. Remove all JARs except for the *commons-compress.jar*.
-4. Add each JAR referenced in the `MANIFEST.XML` file as an external JAR.
+4. Add each JAR referenced in the `MANIFEST.MF` file as an external JAR.
 Copy the path of each entry, then click `Add external JAR`, then hit *CMD + G* to directly enter the absolute path of the JAR.
 You should end up with this:
    ![images/hacking-jarhell.png](images/hacking-jarhell.png)
-5. Select the *Projects* tab
+5. Select the *Projects* tab.
-3. Click *Add* and add all projects except the *robovm-dist-compiler* project.
+3. Click *Add* and add all projects except the *robovm-dist-compiler* project:
    ![images/hacking-projects.png](images/hacking-projects.png)
-6. Close the dialog
+6. Close the dialog.

 You can now set a breakpoint in the compiler sources as well.
 Let's try that:

 1. Open `AppCompiler.java` in the *robovm-compiler* project.
 2. Set a breakpoint in the `AppCompiler#compile()` method.
-3. Run the Eclipse instance
+3. Run the Eclipse instance.
-4. Compile a RoboVM project
+4. Compile a RoboVM project.
 5. The breakpoint will be hit, but Eclipse doesn't know where to look for the source:
    ![images/hacking-nosource.png](images/hacking-nosource.png)
-6. Click on the *Edit Source Lookup Path* button
+6. Click on the *Edit Source Lookup Path* button.
-7. Click *Add*, select *Java Project*, select all projects and click *OK*
+7. Click *Add*, select *Java Project*, select all projects and click *OK*:
    ![images/hacking-lookup.png](images/hacking-lookup.png)

-Great, now you can debug all parts of RoboVM.
+Great, now you can debug all parts of RoboVM, including the compiler and iOS API bindings.
 You can also modify the source files while the Eclipse instance is running.
 Changes will be hotswapped automatically (within limits)!

 >NOTE: Make sure to revert changes to `MANIFEST.MF` before you do command line builds via Maven!